Set up your wall display

 - A 10-inch screen is the sweet spot.
 Big enough to read from across the kitchen, small enough to sit on a fridge.

 - If you'd rather buy one, a budget Android tablet is plenty.
-You'll find them at Kmart, The Warehouse, Noel Leeming or PB Tech, often under $200.
+You'll find them at Kmart, The Warehouse, Noel Leeming or PB Tech, often under 200 dollars.

 - Keep it plugged in.
-A wall display is on all day, so treat the charger as part of the setup rather than something you top up now and then.
+A wall display is on all day, so treat the charger as part of the setup.

 A mount or stand